Mazotis/Homeserver/README.md

 # Lightserver
-A python websocket server/client to control various cheap IoT RGB BLE lightbulbs and HDMI-CEC-to-TV RPi3
+A python websocket server/client to control various cheap IoT RGB BLE lightbulbs, DIY devices and programmable ON/OFF devices (TVs via HDMI-CEC, sound systems using LIRC, HTPCs using shutdown/wake-on-lan functions...)

+The server runs on a RPi3 or a linux-based bluetooth-enabled processor board and waits for requests, either from IFTTT (using a webhook Then That), from a device on-connection event (detected by pinging a static local IP, ie. for a mobile phone) or by a direct command-line call using playclient.py (for example, when called on a specific event/via a menu button on Kodi - or other HTPC softwares).

 ## Supported devices
 - Milight BLE light bulbs
 - Mipow Playbulbs (tested with Rainbow, other BLE Pb devices should work)
-- Decora Leviton switches (accessible via the MyLeviton app)
+- Decora Leviton switches (all switches that are accessible via the MyLeviton app)
 - Generic ON/OFF devices (devices that can be turned ON, OFF or restarted using a sh/bash command.
 Includes TVs with cec-client commands, HTPCs with wakeonlan commands, IR Devices with LIRC irsend commands and everything else.
 TIP - Group or subgroup them together with a similar name (for example SUBGROUP = livingroom) and call "./playclient.py --on --subgroup livingroom" to turn them all ON simultaneously)

 ## Requirements
 ### Absolute requirements